eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 The leader rule requires you to identify the frontrunners.
 But what if you misidentify them, or cannot determine them reliably?

-By being strictly monotonic, Approval voting will never weaponize your vote against you (like [Ranked-Choice Voting](../ditch-rcv){:target="_blank"} has done).
+By being strictly monotonic and [strategyproof at the ballot level](../av-stratproof){:target="_blank"}, Approval voting will never weaponize your vote against you (like [Ranked-Choice Voting](../ditch-rcv){:target="_blank"} has done).
 Your vote will only help the candidates you approve of, and does so maximally.
-The safety guarantees Approval has mean that, at worst, your ballot can be "[passively inefficient](../av-stratproof){:target="_blank"}".
+The safety guarantees Approval has mean that, at worst, your ballot can be "passively inefficient".

 Applying the leader rule even with faulty information is still a decent strategy, because it still attempts to bring the election towards a better outcome than you expect, given the information you have.
-Indeed, if you at least get the top two candidates right, then your ballot will still likely be efficient, since you will distinguish between them.
+Indeed, if you at least get the top two candidates right, then your ballot will still be efficient, since you will distinguish between them.
 This is a fairly low bar to clear.

 ## Conclusion